Bruno-SSC/movsort/commit_log.md

 com 18
     Changed the year filter to be more like the genre with modal and options but since the API doesn't provide the same features for include/exclude I will need to rebuild the logic.
-    However, I feel like the dataflow is messed up and I need to solve other topics before going on with this.
+    However, I feel like the dataflow is messed up and I need to solve other topics before going on with this. com 19
+    I'm doing a huge refactor to make things more organized.
+I'm learning how to properly use the MVC and stopped importing js files like I did with the css file.